fauziihzar/olist-ecommerce-sql-powerbi/README.md

 ## Business Questions

-The analysis focuses on the following business questions:
+This project focuses on the following business questions:

-- How is overall sales performance?
+1. How is overall sales performance?
-- How efficiently are orders delivered?
+2. How efficiently are orders delivered?
-- Is delivery performance associated with customer satisfaction?
+3. Is delivery performance associated with customer satisfaction?
-- Which product categories generate the highest sales?
+4. Which product categories generate the highest sales?
-- Which sellers perform best across sales, delivery, and customer ratings?
+5. Which sellers perform best across sales, delivery, and customer ratings?
-- What are the main logistics performance indicators?
+6. What are the main logistics performance indicators?

 ---